spin-itn/spin-itn.github.io/docs/training.md

 Theoretical background to nonclassical nonlinear elasticity.
 Training on monitoring and understanding of the time-dependent behaviour of the Earth’s crustal materials.

-## Attendance and presentation at International Conference: General Assembly of the European Geoscience Union - EGU
+## Attendance and presentation at International Conference

 ## Joint field deployment at CNRS-LSBB
 Field experiment using different sensor types installed at same location (e.g. inside and on surface above laboratory facilities at LSBB, allowing for a 3D deployment).
-Goal: cross-validation of methodology and observations with different instrumentation.
+**Goal**: cross-validation of methodology and observations with different instrumentation.

 # Year 3: